Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 ---

+— **Form Validation** —

+All the forms used on the website is validated by html.
+Manual testing is carried out to see if those forms are validated properly.

+**Register**

+- Only the alphabet and numbers can be used as username, and the length must be between 5 - 15.
+When invalid letters, including space, there is a warning message pops up.
+For password, any letters can be used but must be 5 or more letters so a warning pops up for an invalid length.
+If the user already exists in the system, then an error message pops up saying user already exist and it will not process the registration process

+**Login**

+- Username and password must match to log in.
+If one of them or both are incorrect, an error message pops up saying incorrect username and/or password.
+Not saying what is incorrec because this is to make more difficult for brute-forcing an account

+**Create & Edit Recipe &#40;Category&#41;**

+- All the fields except Recipe Image URL and Tips are mandatory.
+Unless users select something on the fields, it gives an error message.
+If Recipe Image URL is empty, then, it creates a default image for the recipe.
+There is an issue on Create Recipe form that the title of the dropdown menu can be selected even if it is set to disable.
+An empty entry for the category causes an issue so put `value="other"` for this. &#40;Same ideas for Recipe Time and Serves&#41; For Recipe Ingredients and steps, fields can be added and they cannot be submitted as empty fields

+**Subscribe to our newsletter**

+- Input email must contain &#64; mark and some letters after.
+Otherwise, an error message pops up.
+If the email already exists in the system, then an error message pops up saying email already exists and it will not process the subscription process

+---

 — **Quality** —

 As the core HTML code is completed, a quality check testing is carried out by using [Lighthouse](https://developers.google.com/web/tools/lighthouse), which is an open-source and one of the automated DevTools for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO.